MattVale1/RPSLib/README.md

 ℹ️ Most of the classes are currently Utility classes; Commonly used code that can be accessed from anywhere in your project.

 # RPSLib.unitypackage:
 A Unity package called "RPSLib" is also included in this repo, this contains various scripts, prefabs, render pipeline configs, intro scene and artwork.
+This package actually contains a LOT more useful code.
+Such as inventory management, itemisation, quests and more...

 ⚠️ The Red Phoenix Studios logo included in the Unity package is **NOT** for reuse or modification.